ankammarao-portfolio/flags-currency-website/README.md

 # Flags Currency App

 ## Project Description
-Flags Currency App is a simple web application that displays country flags, cohttps://ankam-ui.github.io/flags-currency-app/untry names, dial codes, and currencies.
+Flags Currency App is a simple web application that displays country flags, https://ankam-ui.github.io/flags-currency-app/ country names, dial codes, and currencies.
 It also provides a **search functionality** to quickly find a country by typing part of its name.

 This project is built using **HTML, CSS, and JavaScript**, making it a lightweight and responsive app that works in modern browsers.

 ## Live Demo
-Check the live app here: https://ankam-ui.github.io/flags-currency-app/
+Check the live app here: (https://ankammarao-portfolio.github.io/flags-currency-website/)

 ---